Research at Broadshires Health Centre

-HEAT (Helicobacter eradication to prevent ulcer n
+HEAT (Helicobacter eradication to prevent gastrointestinal bleeding in aspirin users)

 31 patients from Broadshires have participated in this study which will involve 120,000 patients across the UK.
 Its aim is to establish whether identification and eradication of a specific stomach infection (called Helicobacter pylori) reduces the occasional occurrence of gastrointestinal bleeding in patients taking low dose aspirin for the prevention of heart attacks and strokes.

 HOLDFAST (A multicentre ethnographic study of unplanned hospital admission for heart failure)

 This is a study of the medical and social reasons why patients with severe heart failure often have unplanned hospital admissions.
 A researcher keeps in close contact with participants in this study to try and track exactly what happens and, it is hoped, how medical and social services could be improved.